vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

 You will need to install the Adafruit Huzzah ESP8266 board extension for the Arduino IDE:

 - Follow the instructions [here](https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/using-arduino-ide).
 There you will see how to add a URL pointing to Adafruit's repository of board extensions, how to make the Adafruit Huzzah ESP8266 board selectable under the **Tools** menu, and how to get the Blink sketch to run.
+- After going through this, you should have a working sample with a blinking light on your board.
+    - If you run into any connection issues, unplug the board, hold the reset button, and while still holding it, plug the board back in.
+This will flash to board to try again.

 ## 1.6 Install Library Dependencies